 4. Artificial Intelligence

-• Building Intelligent Systems: Java’s object-oriented design and strong typing make it suitable for building complex AI applications, including rule-based systems, machine learning models, and natural language processing systems.
+Building Intelligent Systems: Java’s object-oriented design and strong typing make it suitable for creating complex AI applications, including rule-based systems, machine learning models, and natural language processing systems.

 5. Internet of Things (IoT)

-• Connecting Devices: Java’s lightweight nature and efficient resource utilisation make it suitable for developing software for embedded systems and edge devices commonly used in IoT applications.
+Connecting Devices: Java’s lightweight nature and efficient resource utilisation are suitable for developing software for embedded systems and edge devices commonly used in IoT applications.

 Why Java is a Popular Choice among Developers